w3c/wai-intro-wcag/content/new-in-22.md

 For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0, 2.1, and 2.2, see the [WCAG Overview](/standards-guidelines/wcag/).

 WCAG 2.2 is scheduled to be completed and published by December 2022.
 Current drafts:
-* [WCAG 2.2 Working Draft](https://www.w3.org/TR/WCAG22/) is approved to be posted as a draft
+* [WCAG 2.2 Working Draft](https://www.w3.org/TR/WCAG22/) does not include proposed changes
-* [Editors' Draft of WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/) has updates that are not yet all approved
+* [Editors' Draft of WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/) includes proposed changes, some are not yet approved

 The process for completing WCAG 2.2 is introduced in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).
 WCAG 2.2 is scheduled to go to "Candidate Recommendation" by September 2022.